ajs123/KBikeBLE/Build.md

 You're almost ready to go.
 Now see **Calibrating to your bike** in the [HOWTO](HOWTO.md).
 In brief, it's

 1. Connect to the bike using the Arduino serial monitor (USB) or Adafruit Bluefruit Connect app.
-1. Have your Keiser cal tool on hand, and enter *calibrate*.
+1. Have your Keiser cal tool on hand.
+Type *calibrate* and press return or send.
 Confirm with *y* and follow the prompts.
 1. Enter *activate* and confirm with *y* to have the bike use the new parameters.
 1. Once satisfied, enter *write* and confirm with *y* to save the parameters in nonvolatile memory.